xxl4/gundns-admin/.github/SUPPORT.md

-# PowerDNS Admin
+# GunDNS Admin

 ## Project Support

 **Looking for help?** PDA has a somewhat active community of fellow users that may be able to provide assistance.
-Just [start a discussion](https://github.com/PowerDNS-Admin/PowerDNS-Admin/discussions/new) right here on GitHub!
+Just [start a discussion](https://github.com/nicelizhi/GunDNS-Admin/discussions/new) right here on GitHub!

-Looking to chat with someone?
-Join our [Discord Server](https://discord.powerdnsadmin.org).

 Some general tips for engaging here on GitHub: